 Western Hognose Snake Handling and Temperament

 Sometimes the Western hognose snake will play dead to ward off danger.
 The snake will roll over onto its back with its mouth open.
 When flipped upright, it will resume its death feign by rolling back onto its back.
-This death act is sometimes accompanied by the snake squirting a foul-smelling musk from its anal glands.
+This act is sometimes accompanied by the snake squirting a foul-smelling musk from its anal glands.

 Western hognose snake bites are rare and typically occur due to overeagerness during feeding time.
 Some snakes will gently take food from tongs, or they might prefer having food left in a corner of the cage to eat when they are comfortable.

 If you do get bit, do not force the snake off by pulling on it, as this could damage its teeth and jaw.
 Pour a drop of alcohol onto the snake’s mouth; it will not harm the snake and will make it want to let go.
 A bite may lead to mild swelling around the bite area.
-The bite can be best remedied by cleaning the location with soap and water and taking Benedryl within an hour after the bite.
+The bite can be remedied by cleaning the location with soap and water and taking Benedryl within an hour after the bite.